korobi/Web/README.md

 Staging
 -------

 A development instance is available at https://dev.korobi.io/.
-Authentication is required via a header.
+Authentication is required via the X-Korobi-Auth header (see app_dev.php in the web directory for more information).

 Useful commands
 ---------------